lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

           |<---- ACK, W=1 ------|

 ~~~~
-{: #Fig-Example-Win-NoLoss-NACK title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK on error, for N=3 and MAX_WIND_FCN=6, without losses.'}
+{: #Fig-Example-Win-NoLoss-NACK title='Transmission of an IPv6 packet carried by 11 fragments in ACK-on-error, for N=3 and MAX_WIND_FCN=6, without losses.'}

-{{Fig-Example-Rel-Window-NACK-Loss}} illustrates the transmission of an IPv6 packet that needs 11 fragments in Window mode - ACK on error, for N=3, with three losses.
+{{Fig-Example-Rel-Window-NACK-Loss}} illustrates the transmission of an IPv6 packet that needs 11 fragments ACK-on-error, for N=3, with three losses.

 ~~~~
          Sender             Receiver